croz-ltd/nrich-frontend/libs/notification/core/README.md

 `@nrich/notification-core` is a module which serves for showing automatic messages from backend on user interface.
 It's a frontend part of [nrich-notification](https://github.com/croz-ltd/nrich/tree/master/nrich-notification) backend module.

-Internally, it 'spies' http calls and scans for sign of nrich notification object, and shows it if it exists.
+Internally, it intercepts http calls and scans for sign of nrich notification object, and shows it if it exists.

 ## Setup